bisnad/MotionAnalysis/PoseEstimation/ZED_Python/body_tracking_multi-camera_osc/README.md

 #### Graphical User Interface

-The user interface consists a single windows that shows the 3D keypoints of the tracked performers in front of a black blackground (right side).
+The user interface consists a single window that shows the 3D keypoints of the tracked performers in front of a black blackground (right side).

 ## OSC Communication